LiteObject/eval-framework-sandbox/README.md

 This project serves as a testbed for comparing how different evaluation frameworks assess the same RAG (Retrieval-Augmented Generation) system.

+### What is an evaluation framework?

+An evaluation framework is a tool or library that systematically measures how well an AI system performs.
+In this sandbox, frameworks like DeepEval, LangChain Evaluation, and RAGAS take each question, the bot's answer, and the ground-truth answer, then compute metrics such as correctness, relevance, and hallucination rate.
+This lets you compare models, prompts, and retrieval strategies using repeatable, objective scores instead of ad-hoc manual judgment.

 ## Key Concepts

 This project evaluates a RAG (Retrieval-Augmented Generation) system.
 Here are a few key concepts to help you understand the components: